Data Scientist Masters Program (18 Blogs) Become a Certified Professional

 The need for Data Science with Python programming professionals has increased dramatically, making Data Science with Python courses ideal for people at all levels of expertise.
 The Data Science with Python Course is ideal for professionals in analytics looking to work in conjunction with Python, Software, and IT professionals interested in the area of Analytics and anyone with a passion for Data Science.

-Also, If you are looking for online structured training in Data Science, edureka! has a specially curated Data Science Training that helps you gain expertise in Statistics, Data Wrangling, Exploratory Data Analysis, and Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, and Naive Bayes.
+Also, If you are looking for online structured training in Data Science, edureka! has a specially curated Data Science Course that helps you gain expertise in Statistics, Data Wrangling, Exploratory Data Analysis, and Machine Learning Algorithms like K-Means Clustering, Decision Trees, Random Forest, and Naive Bayes.
 You’ll also learn the concepts of Time Series, Text Mining, and an introduction to Deep Learning.
 New batches for this course are starting soon!!

-Upcoming Batches For Data Science Training Masters Program
+Upcoming Batches For Data Science Masters Program

 Course NameDateDetails

-Data Science Training Masters Program
+Data Science Masters Program

-Class Starts on 30th March,2024
+Class Starts on 23rd November,2024

 SAT&SUN (Weekend Batch)